Controlling Hazards

 Traditionally, a prioritized "Hierarchy of Controls" (HOC) has been used to implement feasible and effective exposure controls to protect workers.

-The first three strategies protect employees by physically eliminating or reducing the hazards.
+The first three strategies protect employees by physically eliminating or reducing hazards.

 The final three strategies protect employees by eliminating or reducing exposure to hazards.

-- Warnings - raises employee awareness of the hazard
+- Warnings raise employee awareness of the hazard

-- Work Practice Controls - mandates safe work behaviors
+- Administrative/Work Practice Controls mandate compliance with safe work behaviors

-- Personal Protective Equipment (PPE) - places barriers between the hazard and employees
+- Personal Protective Equipment (PPE) places barriers between hazards and employees

 Interim Measures